-Marking will always be carried out promptly, and will normally be completed before the next lesson in that subject (although this may not always be possible for longer pieces of work).
+Marking will always be carried out promptly and will normally be completed before the next lesson in that subject (although this may not always be possible for longer pieces of work).

-- All work will be assessed based on the Learning Objective.
-A $\sqrt{}$ highlights that children have met the Learning Objective and an \rightarrow means they are working towards.
-In year 1 a smiley face/unsure face is drawn. - Ticks are normal where work shows steps to success ✓ and dot where errors have been made.
-Some spelling errors can be underlined with a line and 'sp' written in the margin.
+All work will be assessed based on the Learning Objective.
+A $\sqrt{\phantom{a}}$ highlights that children have met the Learning Objective and an $\rightarrow$ means they are working towards.

+• Ticks are normal where work has met the learning objective ✓ and a dot where errors have been made.
+A maximum of 3 spelling errors can be underlined with a line and 'sp' written in the margin.
 The child will need to practise these in an appropriate space.
 Where there are capital letter errors, circle the mistake in green.